krukowskid/krukowskid.github.io/_posts/2025-03-20-GitHub-Cross-Organization-Repository-Access.md

 # Why GitHub Apps Are Superior to PATs

 Before diving into implementation, let's understand why GitHub Apps provide a better approach:
 - **Fine-grained permissions** - Limit access to only what's needed
 - **No user dependency** - Works independently of individual accounts
 - **Short-lived tokens** - Automatically rotated, reducing security risks
 - **Transparency** - Clear tracking of all cross-organization actions
 - **Scalable management** - Easier to maintain across teams and projects

+How about `GITHUB_TOKEN`?
+Unfortunately GitHub token which is exposed to runners and controlled by permissions are scoped to the repository where the action is running.

 # Implementation Guide